 - Section 1: Model settings Reports the settings in the COHIBA model file.
 Detail level set by <model-settings>. - Section 2: Loading input data Reports what data has been read from file and possible errors.
 Detail level set by <data-loading>. - Section 3: Pre-processing input data Detail level set by . - Section 4: The alternative ways to build each surface Reports what intervals are used to build the surfaces.
 This includes all alternative models and their weights.
 See Figure 10.3 for an example of the output.
 Detail level set by <surface-models>. - Section 5: Processing well points Reports redundant data and possible merging of duplicate well points.
 Reports potential conflicts and lists well points that have been removed or given additional uncertainty.
 Reports on pinch outs.
 Detail level set by <well-points>. - Section 6: Sampling well paths/zone logs Reports on processing of well paths with zone logs.
 Detail level set by <well-paths>. - Section 7: Trend coefficients based on well points Reports the estimated values for the trend coefficients in the trends.
-Detail level set by <trend-coefficients>. - Section 8: Checking specified residual uncertainties Compare the specified residual errors to observed residual errors.
-This is done by extracting linear combinations4 of the well points that correspond to observations of the true residual errors.
+Detail level set by <trend-coefficients>. - Section 8: Checking specified residual uncertainties This is a way of checking that the specification of interval uncertainties are consistent with well points.
+The specified residual errors are compared to observed residual errors.
+This is done by extracting linear combinations of the well points that correspond to observations of the true residual errors.
 The ratio between observed and specified residual errors are reported for each interval.
-This ratio can be multiplied to the residual uncertainty specified in <stddev format = """" > for the corresponding intervals. - The specified residuals errors are calssified as OK, Low, High, Too low, or Too high.
-Especially the two latter classifications is a sign of a wrongly specified residual uncertainty. - The identification of usefull linear combinations can be time demanding so the element <check-specified-residual-uncertainties> can be used to omit the calculation. - Detail level set by <residual-uncertainties>. - Section 9: Identifying well point outliers and leverage points Reports poor matches between well points and trend model.
+This ratio can be multiplied to the residual uncertainty specified in <stddev> for the corresponding intervals.

+The specified residuals errors are classified as OK, Low, High, Too low, or Too high.
+Especially the two latter classifications is a sign of a wrongly specified residual uncertainty.

+The identification of useful linear combinations can be time demanding so the element <check-specified-residual-uncertainties> can be used to omit the calculation.

+Detail level set by <residual-uncertainties>.

+- Section 9: Identifying well point outliers and leverage points Reports poor matches between well points and trend model.
 These are classified as outliers or leverage points.
 Detail level set by <outliers>. - Section 10: Condition to well points along well paths Reports errors.
 Usually caused by a trend model incompatible with the well points.
 Detail level set by <well-point-conditioning>.

-^{4.} It is not always possible to find such linear combinations and the number of linear combinations can be few making the estimates unreliable.
+4. It is not always possible to find such linear combinations and the number of linear combinations can be few making the estimates unreliable.
 The number of such linear combinations are reported.
-The element <minimum-generalized-eigenvalue> modifies a treshold used for selecting the linear combinations that correspond to the interval.
+The element <minimum-generalized-eigenvalue> modifies a threshold used for selecting the linear combinations that correspond to the interval.